lordnull/rec2json/README.md

 ## Overview

-Rec2json takes standard erlang source or include files, scans them for record definitions, and generates a module for each record to convert that record to and from the
+Rec2json is a parse transform that takes a module which defines a record of the same name and adds to_json, from_json, and introspection functions.
+The to_json and from_json convert to and from the
 [proposed erlang json standard](http://www.erlang.org/eeps/eep-0018.html)

-Alternatively, rec2json includes a parse_transform that allows a module which defines (or includes the definition of) a record of the same name to export the json conversion and record field accessor functions.

 ## Features

 * Resulting modules can be used as parameterized modules or pure erlang.
-* Includes a parse transform
+* Uses a parse transform.
-* Resulting escript can create modules from record definition only.
 * Limited type checking on json -> record conversion.
 * Atom 'undefined' fields in records optionally skipped or set to null.
 * Atom 'null' in json optionally converted to 'undefined'.